carleton-diabetes-data-sci/GLYFE/experiments/EXPERIMENT_LOG.md

 us if the accuracy changes wildly between different timeframes of the same patient (baby cross validation).
 We expect RMSEs to be roughly the same as sap100_6w, and better than sap100_6w_gap.

+**Experiment name**: sap100_4m
+**Commit hash before the experiment**: 14f5299 **Description**: This experiment is a part of the original idea for comparisons on different lengths of training data.
+The test days are the last 60 days of the dataset, same as for sap100_6w (so that comparisons are fair).
+The training set is 4 months long.
+If the benefit of more data outweighs the downside of using old data, we expect to see improvements from sap100_6w.